Helping girls to move section

 How about seeing if the older girls in your unit would like to organise a taster session for the potential new members?

-Camp out - Members of The Senior Section or Rangers could invite Guides to join them at camp for the day, so they can discover all the adventures in store if they choose to move up.
+Camp out - Rangers could invite Guides to join them at camp for the day, so they can discover all the adventures in store if they choose to move up.

-Helping hands - involve young leaders and Rainbow and Brownie helpers in your unit so younger girls can see what leadership opportunities are available for Guides and members of The Senior Section or Rangers.
+Helping hands - involve young leaders and Rainbow and Brownie helpers in your unit so younger girls can see what leadership opportunities are available for Guides and Rangers.
 This can even help towards their Leadership qualification.

 Talk to parents - discuss their daughter’s next steps.
 Parents may not know about the other sections in guiding.